Audio Controlled Oscillator

 There is no telling about the magnitude of impact this new chip is going to have on the music world but it sure looks promising.
 This technology gives the instrumentalist total independent control without the need for any other unit to start jamming, and the 9V power requirement literally puts this synth in every pocket.

-A release date for the upcoming product line is expected late 2016.
+This product was introduced at NAMM in Anaheim, CA in January 2017.
 If any of this interests you, you should definitely check out our pages at: